Make up a delicious sweet and spicy snack with this roasted hatch chile peach salsa. So simple to make, it’s great for summer BBQs, parties, and more!

 This time of year is Hatch chile season (it’s like another holiday for Chile heads!).
 Whenever these big green beauties hit the produce sections of the stores, we always buy up a bunch like the crazy pepper hoarding addicts we are; a few years ago I think I bought an entire case!
 Named for the town in New Mexico in which they’re grown, these Anaheim chile variations are absolutely fantastic.
 If you haven’t tried them before, go out and get some (but finish reading the post first!).
 You can often find mild ones and hot ones at the stores, so choose based on your desired heat level.
 I can think of no better way to use fresh-roasted Hatch chiles than in a peach salsa.

 This peach salsa pairs roasted chiles with grilled/broiled peaches for a sweet and spicy combination that will rock your tastebuds.
 You get a wonderful peach flavor with a bit of grilled goodness and then a delightful kick of heat from the Hatch.
 Just don’t blame me if you eat the entire bowl in one sitting.
-You can head over to my Mango Jalapeno Salsa or my Smoky Chipotle Salsa for more great salsas.
+Of course if you do, you can head over to my Mango Jalapeno Salsa or my Smoky Chipotle Salsa for more great salsas.

 Roasting up your chiles is a simple process and can be done either in the oven or out on the grill.
 I typically go the grill route, but they both give similar results.
 If you are grilling them, just prepare your coals and grill, then set the chiles out directly on the grate.
 Give them about 5 minutes, and then turn them.
 Repeat this process until you have some blackened parts over the whole chile.
 If you are going the oven route, just place the chiles on a baking sheet and place under the broiler for about 3-4 minutes per side until the skin is mostly blackened.